Intel dossier

 Core Finding

-"High value" multifamily in Texas is not a single product type.
-It appears where one or more of three forces line up:
+"High value" multifamily in Texas is not one product type.
+It appears when four things line up in the right combination:

 1. a durable demand moat